> Folk Music > Songs > My Lagan Love

-Margaret Barry sang My Lagan Love in a recording made by Ewan MacColl on March 10, 1956 on her 1956 Riverside album Songs of an Irish Tinker Lady: Street Songs and Ballads.
-This recording was also included in 1965 on her Topic LP Her Mantle So Green: Irish Street Songs and Fiddle Tunes.
+Margaret Barry sang My Lagan Love in a recording made by Ewan MacColl on 10 March 1956 on her 1956 Riverside album of street songs and ballads, Songs of an Irish Tinker Lady.
+This recording was also included in 1965 on her Topic LP of Irish street songs and fiddle tunes, Her Mantle So Green.
 Another recording made by Alan Lomax in 1953 was included in 1998 on her Rounder anthology I Sang Through the Fairs.

 Dominic Behan sang Lagan Love in 1958 on his Topic album Irish Songs.